Ernie Kellermann: Professional career

-Kellermann was selected by the Dallas Cowboys in the twelfth round (159th overall) of the 1965 NFL draft.
+Kellermann was selected by the Dallas Cowboys in the 12th round (159th overall) of the 1965 NFL draft.
 He was converted into a defensive back, but was waived on September 13.

 In 1965, he was signed to the taxi squad of his hometown Cleveland Browns based on a recommendation from Schembechler.
 The next year, he made the team as a safety and played through the 1971 season, recording 17 interceptions over those six seasons.
 He was named to the Pro Bowl in 1968; he intercepted six passes that year, his highest season total.
 His lone NFL touchdown came in 1969 on an interception return against the Green Bay Packers.
 He was released during final roster cuts on September 12, 1972.

 Kellermann played for Cincinnati Bengals in 1972 and the Buffalo Bills in 1973 before retiring.

 Death

 Kellermann died on February 5, 2025, at the age of 81.